veracity/veracity-documentation/common/markdown/create-veracity-app/create-veracity-app.md

 npm install -g yo
 ```

-You should now have Yeoman installen on your systemm.
-To install the Veracity application, put the following into your terminal/powershell:
+You should now have Yeoman installen on your system.
+To install the Veracity application, enter the following into your terminal/powershell:
 ```ps
 yo install -g @veracity/generator-veracity
 ```

 Now Veracity application generator is installed on your system.
 You may procede to create your application.

-We encurrage you to periodically check for updates to the generator, to make sure you get the latest and greatest.
+We encourage you to periodically check for updates to the generator, to make sure you get the latest and greatest.
 In order to update the generator, you do the following:

 ```ps
 yo
 ```
 Then select update generator, and then the @veracity/generator-veracity.
-You should then be updated to the latest.
+You should then be updated to the latest version.

 ### NodeJs application
 The usage of the Veracity generator is given in the following way: